-- Be rational – It`s a good idea to pack things that you will use normally and not what you might wear/use `if` the situation arises.
+It`s a good idea to pack things that you will use normally and not what you might wear/use `if` the situation arises.
 Keep in mind where you are going, what kind of transportation you will be using and what suits the weather.

-- Ditch the unnecessary things – You can avoid carrying shampoo/conditioner, soap, toothpaste etc. as most Hotels will provide you with these basic things.
+You can avoid carrying shampoo/conditioner, soap, toothpaste etc. as most Hotels will provide you with these basic things.
 If you are backpacking then carrying things like jewellery, bulky towels, camera lens, extra toiletries are a total waste of space and energy.

-- Use all the space you have – roll your clothes, put socks inside your shoes, use small refill cosmetic bottles for shampoo/conditioner/body wash/face wash etc.
+Roll your clothes, put socks inside your shoes, use small refill cosmetic bottles for shampoo/conditioner/body wash/face wash etc.

-- Focus on comfort – Instead of carrying clothes which are fashionable, go for comfortable attire.
+Instead of carrying clothes which are fashionable, go for comfortable attire.